Victoria Place, a waterfront community. Minutes from Bobcaygeon on the Shores of Pigeon Lake.

 The Victoria Place Clubhouse is for the exclusive use of all property owners for card games, dances, meetings and recreational events.
 Canada Post mailboxes are located here as well.

-There is an outdoor swimming pool, tennis court, regulation size lawn bowling green, shuffleboard courts (3), driving range.
+There is an outdoor salt water swimming pool, tennis court, regulation size lawn bowling green, shuffleboard courts (3), driving range.